European Union Drugs Agency: Mission and role

 Among the Centre's target groups are policy-makers, who use this information to help formulate coherent national and EU drug strategies.
 Also served are professionals and researchers working in the drugs field and, more broadly, the European media and general public.

 At the heart of the Centre's work is the task of improving the comparability of drug information across Europe and devising the methods and tools required to achieve this.
 As a result of efforts to date, countries can now view how they fit into the wider European picture and examine common problems and goals.
-A key feature of the drug phenomenon is its shifting, dynamic nature, and tracking new developments is a central task of the EMCDDA.
+A key feature of the drug phenomenon is its shifting, dynamic nature, and tracking new developments is a central task of the Agency.

+The new mandate as of July 2024 includes new mechanisms such as a European Drug Alert System, European Threat Assessment System and a European Network of Forensic and Toxicological Laboratories.
+This way the agency should better anticipate future drug-related challenges and their consequences, alerts on new drug risks and threats to health and security, strengthen the responses to the drug phenomenon and facilitate knowledge exchange for evidence-based drug policies.

 Network, reports and partnerships

 The Centre obtains information primarily from the "Reitox network": a group of focal points in each of the 28 EU Member States, Norway, the candidate countries to the EU, and at the European Commission.
-This human and computer network links the national information systems of the 28 Member States, Norway, and their key partners to the EMCDDA.
+This human and computer network links the national information systems of the 28 Member States, Norway, and their key partners to the Agency.
 It acts as a practical instrument for the collection and exchange of data and information.

 The annual report on the state of the drugs problem in the European Union and Norway and an online statistical bulletin offer a yearly overview of the latest European drug situation and trends.
 Meanwhile, online country situation summaries provide a pool of national drug-related data.

-The EMCDDA works in partnership with non-EU countries as well as with international bodies such as the United Nations International Drug Control Programme, the World Health Organization, the Council of Europe's Pompidou Group, the World Customs Organization, the International Criminal Police Organization (Interpol) and the European Police Office.
+The Agency works in partnership with non-EU countries as well as with international bodies such as the United Nations International Drug Control Programme, the World Health Organization, the Council of Europe's Pompidou Group, the World Customs Organization, the International Criminal Police Organization (Interpol) and the European Police Office.

 There are also partnerships with non-governmental organizations such as with the Trans-European Drug Information (TEDI) in relation with drug checking services.